khalilgharbaoui/coloregex/README.md

 [![coloRegex](coloRegex.png)](coloRegex.png)

-The coloRegex gem saves you from dealing with regex for colors, it contains all 147 named colors including `transparent`.
+The coloRegex gem saves you from dealing with regex for colors, it contains all 148 named colors including `transparent` and `currentColor`.
 And deals with any kind of color code: `hex`, `rgb`, `rgba`, `hsl`, `hsla`.

 ## Usage
-Nothing fancy here just drop the gem in Gemfile, you will have a new constant availeble: `COLOREGEX`
+Nothing fancy here just require or drop the gem in your Gemfile, you will have a new constant available: `COLOREGEX`
 #### Example usage:
 ```ruby
 class Person < ActiveRecord::Base